Elizabeth Pierce Blegen: Archaeological career and life in Athens

 The four archaeologists, who referred to themselves as "the Family", "the quartet", and "the Pro Par" (short for "Professional Partnership"), had a strong and interconnected relationship both professionally and personally.
 Thallon Hill and Pierce Blegen often worked together on excavations, cataloguing materials and publishing findings from excavations.
 These included Carl Blegen's excavations at Prosymna (1927–1928), where Pierce Blegen studied and published the finds of jewellery; Troy (1932–1938); and Pylos, where Pierce Blegen, assisted by Thallon Hill, directed the excavation of a tholos tomb ("Tholos III") at Kato Englianos near the 'Palace of Nestor' (1939), and of the southwestern part of the palace and part of the nearby lower town (1954–56, 1958–62).
 The two also worked together on Hodge Hill's excavations at Lapithos (Cyprus) and Corinth, where they catalogued new finds in collaboration with Elizabeth Van Buren, a specialist in terracottas.
-During her first year of marriage, Pierce Blegen also taught sculpture classes at ASCSA.
+During her first year of marriage, Pierce Blegen also lectured on sculpture at ASCSA.

 Beginning in 1925 and continuing until 1952, Pierce Blegen authored "News Items from Athens" and "Archaeological Discoveries from Greece", regular contributions to the American Journal of Archaeology reporting on new archaeological finds.
 Archaeologist Lucy Shoe Merritt described these reports in her personal correspondence (May 4, 1997) as "the results of close, careful understanding, first-hand observation and discussion with the excavators whom she grew to know so well and who admired and trusted her with their latest discoveries and thoughts about them [the excavations]".

 In 1929, Pierce Blegen purchased a house on 9 Ploutarchou Street in Athens as a home for the family.
 The house became a popular meeting place for archeologists, students of all foreign schools, diplomats, Vassar alumnae, Greek scholars, Fulbright scholars, and the staff of the American embassy.
 Pierce Blegen was involved in many American and Greek archaeological and women's professional organisations, including American Women in Greece, the Hellenic American women’s club, the American Association of University Women, the American Historical Association, and the Archaeological Institute of America.

 During World War II, Hodge remained in Athens to look after the home on Ploutarchou Street while Thallon moved to the United States with the Blegens for the duration of the war.
 The three lived in Cincinnati where Carl Blegen was a professor of classical archeology at the University of Cincinnati.

 In 1956, Pierce Blegen suffered a stroke which resulted in her spending four months in hospital in Cincinnati.
 Although she recovered and was able to work in the field again for her final excavation at Pylos in 1958, the stroke affected her mobility and she frequently used a wheelchair.
 She died ten years later on September 21, 1966, in Athens; Thallon Hill and Hodge Hill had both predeceased her, in 1954 and 1958 respectively, while Blegen died in 1971.
 The four members of the Quartet are buried near each other in the First Cemetery of Athens.